-\textbf{Semi-supervised learning with a linear classifier. } \cref{fig:linear} displays the results obtained with the semi-supervised framework, where only 1 layer of the neural network is optimized.
+\textbf{Semi-supervised learning with a linear classifier. } \cref{fig:linear} displays the results obtained with the semi-supervised framework, where only one layer of the network is optimized.
 The results indicate that norm randomization performs similarly to or slightly better than uniform randomization.
-Our subset selection method shows improvements primarily over norm randomization, especially with higher budgets for CIFAR-10 and with CIFAR-100, where the results are comparable with the TypiClust method.
+Our subset selection method shows improvements primarily over norm randomization, especially with higher budgets for CIFAR-10 and CIFAR-100, where the results are comparable with the TypiClust method.
 Additionally, integrating the norm criterion with the baselines, ProbCover and TypiClust, generally enhances their performance.
-It is noteworthy that the results surpass those of the fully supervised setting, indicating that the features used are highly informative.
-This information can significantly enhance performance, even when only a limited set of labels is available.
+It should be noted that the results surpass those of the fully supervised setting, indicating that the features used are highly informative.
+The extracted features can significantly enhance performance, even when only a limited set of labels is available.

 \textbf{Semi-Supervised with full fine-tuning. } The results for semi-supervised training, where all the network is fine-tuned and pseudo-labeling is employed, are provided in \cref{tab:semi-supervised}.
-Our findings demonstrate a clear improvement in accuracy when utilizing the norm criterion.
-Randomization according to norm boosts performance and achieves better accuracy than the sophisticated ProbCover method in some cases.
+Our findings demonstrate a clear improvement in accuracy when using the norm criterion.
+Randomization according to the norm increases performance and achieves better accuracy than the sophisticated ProbCover method in some cases.